Russian goes on trial for suspected state-backed murder in Berlin | Law-Order

 Russian goes on trial for suspected state-backed murder in Berlin

-Navalny was air-lifted to Berlin for treatment after collapsing on a flight in Siberia on Aug.
+Navalny was air-lifted to Berlin for medical treatment after collapsing on a flight in Siberia on Aug.
 20. Germany and other Western governments have called on Russia to help with the investigation.
-Moscow denies it was involved in the poisoning.
+Moscow denies any involvement in the poisoning.

 - READ MORE ON: